Overwhelmed and exhausted? Mom burnout is a problem most of us have at some point—here’s how to recognize it and what to do about it.

 But here’s the thing…in my observation, while moms hate feeling this way, in American culture we tend to wear stress likes it’s a badge of honor.
 Like the fewer hours of sleep and self-care you get, the more superhuman points you have.

 Yes, stress and burnout happen to the best of us.
 Sometimes you’re going to be under pressure and snap.

 But you know what else?
 This doesn’t have to be our normal, mamas.
 I’ve spent too much time feeling anxious, depressed and resentful about my motherhood season, and that is NOT the kind of mom I want to raise my kids.

-12 Signs You’re Burned Out (and That Something Needs to Change)
+12 Signs of Mom Burnout (and That Something Needs to Change)